CajunTech/memory-game/README.md

 	}
 }
 ```
-An example of one of the 4 difficulty buttons and it's settings.
+Example of one of the four difficulty buttons and their settings.
 Each button sets a different card size and amount of cards per row/column while keeping the same width of grid area.
 ``` javascript
 const buttonD4 = document.querySelector('#buttonD4');
 buttonD4.addEventListener('click', function d4() {